 The interest rate information in the Comparis Mortgage Barometer is based on the benchmark rates of over 50 lenders.
 They are updated daily and published in the mortgage rate overview.
 Experience shows that interest rates offered in mortgage quotes are usually below the official benchmark rates.
-The requested terms were determined based on the mortgage applications submitted by potential borrowers following an independent consultation with HypoPlus, a partner service of comparis.ch.
-The next Mortgage Barometer will appear in the middle of July 2019.
+The next Mortgage Barometer will appear at the beginning of January 2020.Compare lenders

 Mortgage Barometers from previous quarters

 - 3rd quarter 2018

 - 2nd quarter 2018